MostafaElrebaiy/Tabibak-App/README.md

 Abstraction about Tabibak App

 TABIBAK provides user facilities to find the nearest hospital, clinic, pharmacy, or blood bank provided that the place can quickly provide the necessary services to the patient.
-TABIBAK also provides a part that classifies a group of diseases with high competence to help the patient diagnose his/her health condition
+TABIBAK also provides a part that classifies a group of diseases with high competence to help the patient diagnose his/her health condition.